Emmacharleswilson/fab-fitness/README.md

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
 - 0 Errors
 - 702 Warnings
-    - These warnings are in relation to a unknown vendor extentions that are added by CSS Autoprefixer for cross browser support.
+    - These warnings are in relation to an unknown vendor extension that is added by CSS Autoprefixer for cross-browser support.

 [JSHint JavaScript Validator](https://jshint.com/)
 - 0 Errors

-The python extention was used to test Python for Pep8 compliance withit's built in linting too.
+The python extension was used to test Python for Pep8 compliance with its built-in linting too.
-- Alot of the Python errors were fixed during development.
+- A lot of the Python errors were fixed during development.
-- Any errors that related to files that were auto generated by Django were left untouched.
+- Any errors that related to files that were auto-generated by Django were left untouched.
     - Migration files.
     - Project setting.py
     - ./manage.py